Lewis-Stuart-11/PlantDreamer/README.md

 A dataset is required in order to train the LoRA.
 This dataset should consist of images (with filenames starting 1 onwards) with matching text files which contain the description for the plant (with filenames that match the images, with a txt extension rather than the extension of the image).
 We recommend using around 20-30 images of each plant species from a range of different camera angles over a broad range of different plant morphologies.

-Once the LoRA is trained, place it into the LoRA directory along with the other trained LoRAs, with the **directory as the name of your dedicated speciees name**
+Once the LoRA is trained, place it into the LoRA directory along with the other trained LoRAs, with the **directory as the name of your dedicated species name**

 ### L-System

 To generate a new L-System grammar for your species, we recommend looking at the documentation on the [Blender_L-Systems](https://github.com/krljg/lsystem) repo.
 The 'l_systems.py' script contains examples of how the bean, mint and kale L-Systems were constructed.

-Once you have created a new plant L-System, add this function to the factory function at the bottom of the 'l_systems.py' file.
-Make sure to set the string identifier as **your dedicated species name**
+Once you have created a new plant L-System, add the python file to the l_systems directory.
+Make sure to set the name of the python file as **your dedicated species name**

 ## Citation